Wedbush Reiterates Wendy`s Co - (WEN) Outperform Recommendation

 What is the Fund Sentiment?

-There are 734 funds or institutions reporting positions in Wendy`s Co -.
-This is a decrease of 2 owner(s) or 0.27% in the last quarter.
-Average portfolio weight of all funds dedicated to WEN is 0.17%, an increase of 9.81%.
+There are 735 funds or institutions reporting positions in Wendy`s Co -.
+This is an increase of 9 owner(s) or 1.24% in the last quarter.
+Average portfolio weight of all funds dedicated to WEN is 0.17%, an increase of 10.54%.
 Total shares owned by institutions decreased in the last three months by 0.84% to 199,675K shares.
-The put/call ratio of WEN is 0.84, indicating a bullish outlook.
+The put/call ratio of WEN is 0.77, indicating a bullish outlook.

 What are Other Shareholders Doing?